 The stuff that makes me lose my mind is the fanfiction, like this lovely piece on the last page that's still getting humored.

 All spun from what's proven to be a lazy translation at best.
 This type of conversation has run rampant in the fandom over the more concrete problem of sega jerking creatives around rushing every game out for profit regardless of it's creative angle, but I guess it can't be helped.

 Once Iizuka finally goes his own way or retires and the last of the old guard that actually cares about the character is gone, the difference will be obvious, and it won't be for the better.

-Faseeh reacted to Nina Cortex Jovahexeon in Sonic 30th predictions
+Faseeh reacted to Jovahexeon Jax Joranvexeon in Sonic 30th predictions

 That's the mistake a lot of people make in thinking what Iizuka is actually responsible for.